๐ Breaking News: This article covers the latest developments. Stay informed with comprehensive coverage.

-Rep. Brian Mast (R-Fla. ), chair of the House Syria’s Foreign Minister meets Swedish officials to expand bilateral cooperation">Foreign Affairs Committee, declared that he will backing a full repeal of sanctions imposed on syria/" class="auto-internal-link">syria under the Caesar Act.
+Rep. Brian Mast (R-Fla. ), chair of the House Foreign Affairs Committee, declared that he will backing a full repeal of sanctions imposed on discuss-strengthening-relations-sdf-integration-and-isis-threat/" class="smart-internal-link" title="๐ฐ Syria and Turkey discuss strengthening relations, SDF Integration, and ISIS threat">syria/" class="smart-internal-link" title="๐ฐ Special operation foils Captagon smuggling from Lebanon to Iraq via Syria">syria/" class="auto-internal-link">syria under the Caesar Act.
 Indeed, mast informed The Hill on Thursday that his position does not oppose the U.

 S. leader Donald Trump administration, which also supports full repeal.
 He added that the repeal should include mechanisms to reinstate sanctions if certain conditions are not met.
 Until recently, Mast had objected to the full repeal of the Caesar Act due to the crimes of the former regime, amid diplomatic and political efforts to push for its abolition.